-Stage IV ovarian cancer has spread to other sites in the body outside of the abdominal cavity.
+Cancer spreads beyond the abdomen.
 This stage of disease may be treated in a similar fashion to stage III disease with surgery and/or chemotherapy.

 Surgery is used to physically remove the cancer (or as much of the cancer as possible) from the body and determine how widespread the cancer is.
 Nearly all women with ovarian cancer will be required to have some type of surgery in their treatment process.
 Surgery has two main objectives: